Grade Level: 5 (4-6)

 - In this unit, students consider what air pollution is, the sources, the effect it has on us and our environment, and ways to prevent it and clean it up.
 Engineers play integral roles in the problems of and the solutions to air pollution.

 - Students begin with this lesson to develop their understanding of the composition and properties of air as well as some general definitions and awareness of air quality.
+Follow-up with the associated activity Air Composition Pie Charts: A Recipe for Air to help students illustrate these concepts.

 - Engineers begin with these same basic understandings of air and air pollution in order to develop air pollution prevention and clean-up techniques and technologies.